 After the visit

 International outreach team leader Jeong Ho-cheol gave me a lift back to Seoul because there weren’t enough seats on the bus.
-In the car he said the House of Sharing was still fighting the 2015 agreement between the governments of Korea and Japan, which didn’t reflect the perspective of the survivors.
+In the car he said the House of Sharing was still fighting a 2015 agreement between the governments of Korea and Japan that didn’t reflect the perspective of the survivors.
 I also asked about Japanese tours, and he said they’d basically stopped in recent years because the Japanese government had so much control over the media there.
 Before 2014, there had been regular Japanese tours and the grandmothers had received many messages of support from Japanese allies.

 But Mr. Jeong also said the House of Sharing was organizing an exhibition of the grandmothers’ paintings in Japan next year.
 He said Mario, the Japanese staff member who took pictures of the tour that day, was playing an important role.

-During my first House of Sharing trip, another visitor from the same tour group read her wish out loud at the ceremony: she said she wanted 2009 to be the year Japan would give the grandmothers the apology they were seeking.
+During my first House of Sharing trip, another visitor from the same tour group read her wish out loud at the ceremony: She wanted 2009 to be the year the grandmothers got the apology they were seeking.
 It’s hard to believe how much time has passed.

 To anyone spending time in Korea, whether you’re living here or just visiting, I hope you’ll take some time to visit the House of Sharing and learn about the grandmothers’ stories.

 Also, the Korean Council for Justice and Remembrance for the Issues of Military Sexual Slavery by Japan runs the War and Women’s Human Rights Museum in the Hongdae area of Seoul.
 The two organizations offer different perspectives, so it’s definitely worth taking both tours.

 The images I’m sharing along with this blog post are pictures I took both at the War and Women’s Human Rights Museum and the House of Sharing.
 I’ve added filters to correct bad lighting, bad camera work, etc.